-DOM actively sought public input during the development of this waiver renewal by seeking comments, conducting group meetings, and meeting with providers and stakeholders.
-A Renewal Stakeholder meeting was held on September 6, 2019 and included providers, waiver participants, advocates and representatives on the operating agency.
+Mississippi actively sought public input during the development of this waiver renewal by seeking comments, conducting group meetings, and meeting with providers and stakeholders.
+A Public Input meeting was held on December 14, 2022.
+Attendees included providers, waiver participants, advocates and representatives of the operating agency.
 Sixty days prior to submission of the waiver renewal application to CMS, the Mississippi Band of Choctaw Indians was notified via certified mail of the renewal process including proposed changes and considerations.
+Thirty days prior to submission of the waiver renewal application to CMS, the full draft was posted for public notice at https://medicaid.ms.gov/news-and-notices/public-notices/.